matthew-hale/pythfinder/api_endpoints.md

 ```

 Accepts a `type` parameter, which will subsequently return only the
-specified property, as a single JSON string:
+specified property, as a string:

 GET /character/speed?type=base
 ```